Make New Friends While you Keep Old Friends Close

 After all, you share a common ground -in almost every sense of the word.

-Another Harvard article, that was written by Liz Mineo a
+Another Harvard article, which was written by Liz Mineo a

 “Close relationships, more than money or fame, are what keep people happy throughout their lives, the study revealed.
 Those ties protect people from life’s discontents, help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ, or even genes.”